CHRYSICS/CS340_group123/README.md

 3. In project directory, enter in terminal: 'npm install' This will install all dependencies needed via package.json

+To setup:
+1. pull git repo into local directory
+2. in the main project folder, run "npm install" (this installs node modules in local directory)
+3. Because this node version needs to work with the school server, the modules are set to work under these conditions.
+This means that there is an old bug in the handlebars modules (fix this by going to the file where the error occurs and remove the comma [ask need assistance changing])
+4. Once the bug is fixed, the application should be ready to run.

 To run:
 node server.js {port number}